seth/rebar_lock_deps_plugin/README.md

 ## Ignoring some dependencies ##

-If there are dependencies which you do not wish to lock, you can list them using `ignore` option on the command line (use comma to separate values).
-For example, `./rebar lock-deps ignore=meck` would lock all dependencies except for `meck` which would retain the spec as found in one of the rebar.config files that declared it.
+If there are dependencies which you do not wish to lock, you can list them using the `ignore` option on the command line (comma separate multiple values).
+For example, `rebar lock-deps ignore=meck,eper` would lock all dependencies except for `meck` and `eper` which would retain the spec as found in one of the `rebar.config` files that declared it.
 Note that if a dependency is declared more than once, the script picks a spec "at random" to use.

 ## How you can integrate it into your build ##

-Have a better suggestion?
-Let me know!

-Assuming you build your project with `make`, add the following to your
+Assuming you build your project with `make`, add the following to your `Makefile`:
-Makefile:

     # The release branch should have a file named USE_REBAR_LOCKED
     use_locked_config = $(wildcard USE_REBAR_LOCKED)